genesiscommunitysuccess/docs/docs/01_getting-started/04_prerequisites/03_gradle-deploy-plugin.md

 #### Build script

-The build script simply defines dependencies on distributions (both internal and external to the project), so they can be resolved and deployed.
+The build script simply defines dependencies about distributions (both internal and external to the project), so that they can be resolved and deployed.

 ```kotlin